 Chicken.
 Poultry.
 Pork.
+Veal.

-Dried Fruit.
 Hazelnuts.
 Cashew.
 Pecans.
 Coconut.

 Cheddar.
 Comté.
 Gruyère.
 Manchego.
 Parmigiano.
 Pecorino.

-Chardonnay is village in South Burgundy, and Chardonnay is the most popular white wine grape in the world.
+Chardonnay is a village in South Burgundy, and Chardonnay is the most popular white wine grape in the world.

 Chardonnay is popular for 3 important reasons:

 Chardonnay wines have no sharp edges and no high acid content.
 The grape produces large crops and it is not picky about soil and climate.
 The fact that the wines are easy to sell, also contributes to the grape's popularity among the wine producers.

 Cool Climate = High Acidity